Changing the way arts and cultural organisations are run and led

 Programmes

-To help organisations transition to a more sustainable future, we currently deliver three adaptable programmes of support:-
+To help organisations discover a more sustainable future, we currently deliver three adaptable programmes of support:-

-1. Better Ideas – working with leadership teams and all staff to generate more creative ways of imagining the future and making it happen
+1. Better Ideas – working with leadership teams and staff to generate more creative ways of imagining the future and supporting the delivery of these plans

 2. Better Governance – working with trustees and senior leaders to develop more relevant and future-facing governance structures and decision-making practices